SaaS Cancel Flow Best Practices: How to Save 20-30% of Churning Customers

 Most indie SaaS founders have the same [cancel flow](/what-is-a-cancel-flow): a settings page with a "Cancel Subscription" button that immediately cancels the account.
 No questions asked.
 No offers made.
 No attempt to understand why.

 This is leaving money on the table.
-A well-designed cancel flow saves 20–30% of customers who click "Cancel."
-That's not a hypothetical — it's backed by data from thousands of SaaS cancellation flows.
+A well-designed cancel flow saves 20 to 30% of customers who click "Cancel."
+That's not a hypothetical.
+It's backed by data from thousands of SaaS cancellation flows.
+See the [cancel flow save rate benchmarks](/cancel-flow-save-rate-benchmark) for what top performers achieve.

 The Anatomy of a High-Converting Cancel Flow